Civic Athletic Complex Master Plan + Community Indoor Recreation Center

 An aerial view of Civic Stadium with the Sportsplex and Sehome Hill in the background

-We’re ready to share our plans for the future of recreation at Civic Athletic Complex.
-With a strong focus on expanded indoor recreation options, plus upgrades to existing fields and sports facilities, see how we’re reimagining Bellingham’s premier recreation hub.
+Watch the video below or ready the Master Plan to learn about the future of recreation at Civic Athletic Complex.
+With strong focus on expanded indoor recreation options, plus upgrades to existing fields and sports facilities, see how we’re reimagining Bellingham’s premier recreation hub.

 Key Features of the Plan